Do you want to learn some Instagram marketing tips?

 Insights aren’t just generalized, either.
-You can get specific insights on posts for the week that show you how many impressions you earned for that time period and what your top posts were.
+For example, you can get specific insights on posts for the week that show you how many impressions you earned for that period and what your top posts were.

-These free tools are priceless because you can use them to understand exactly how users are interacting with your content.
+These free tools are priceless because you can use them to understand exactly how users interact with your content.

-The more that you know about how users are interacting with your posts, the better you can adjust your content to boost engagement.
+The more you know how users interact with your posts, the better you can adjust your content to boost engagement.

 One category of posts that is almost always attention-grabbing is product teasers.